 From the guest themselves, newspapers, other people/ organisations involved in the field, libraries, internet?

-ï Keeping them on track ó The guest may wander off, go into too much detail.
+- Keeping them on track - The guest may wander off, go into too much detail.

-ï How will the interview be used? ó Time of day, type of program, how it fits in with the rest of the program -may affect length, detail, slant.
+- How will the interview be used? - Time of day, type of program, how it fits in with the rest of the program -may affect length, detail, slant.

-ï Simple questions are far easier for your guest and listener to understand ó If the issue is complex, it's your job to think about it beforehand and break it down into manageable chunks.
+- Simple questions are far easier for your guest and listener to understand -If the issue is complex, it's your job to think about it beforehand and break it down into manageable chunks.

-ï Dealing with different types of guests ó Your guest might be quite unused to talking on the radio.
+- Dealing with different types of guests -Your guest might be quite unused to talking on the radio.
 For example, they might be used to having visual aids to explain things.
 They might try to reel off a lot of statistics.
 They might be horribly nervous.
 How will you deal with these situations?

-ï Listen to what is being said ó Important characteristic of a good interviewer is ìthe ability to listen and , if necessary, to ask follow up questions
+- Listen to what is being said -Important characteristic of a good interviewer is the ability to listen and , if necessary, to ask follow up questions

-ñ patience is a virtue.
-Donít butt in!
+- patience is a virtue.
+Don’t butt in!

 Interviewing -A Few Discussion Points.

-ï

-What is your job as an interviewer?
+- What is your job as an interviewer?

-ï

-The guest has the information/ opinion/ experience.
+- The guest has the information/ opinion/ experience.

-ï

-You make sure it gets to your audience in the best way ó e.g. make sure they explain things clearly, justify what they say, keep to the point, don't talk
+- You make sure it gets to your audience in the best way -e.g. make sure they explain things clearly, justify what they say, keep to the point, don't talk

 too long, etc.

-ï

-You are there in place of your listeners ó what would they want to ask?
+- You are there in place of your listeners -what would they want to ask?

-ï

-What sort of person is your guest? ó Nervous?
+- What sort of person is your guest? -Nervous?
 A non-stop talker?
 An expert who talks in jargon?
 How will you need to change your questioning style in each

 case?

-ï

-What is the purpose of your interview? ó To gain information?
+- What is the purpose of your interview? -To gain information?
 Opinion/comment?
 To hear of personal experience?
 To enjoy a personality?

-ï

-You will probably want to write down questions ó you won't forget them and you can plan a clear "flow" of ideas.
+- You will probably want to write down questions -you won't forget them and you can plan a clear "flow" of ideas.
 But always be listening to what your guest

 says and be prepared to ask new questions, and leave out some of your planned ones if need be.

-ï

-Questions ó Simple, open questions e.g. Not "How long will you be visiting the country areas?" but "What do you hope to achieve during your country visit?"
+- Questions -Simple, open questions e.g. Not "How long will you be visiting the country areas?" but "What do you hope to achieve during your country visit?"

-ï

-Not three questions in one ó e.g. "What is this course about and why are you running it and who is it intended for?"
+- Not three questions in one -e.g. "What is this course about and why are you running it and who is it intended for?"
 Almost impossible to answer!

-ï

-How much "challenge" is right for your guest? ó Even if you agree with what your guest is saying, you might want to include the other side of the story.
+- How much "challenge" is right for your guest? -Even if you agree with what your guest is saying, you might want to include the other side of the story.

 If you let them get away with too much, the interview may be unsatisfying for your listener.

-ï

-Preparation ó You need to know about the topic in order to introduce the interview -"set the scene".
+- Preparation -You need to know about the topic in order to introduce the interview -"set the scene".
 If you ask the guest to do it, they might take 5 minutes!

 The interview will sound better if you ask informed questions.
 You can cover your topic a lot quicker if you give some of the information in your questions, e.g. "A consultant's report found recently that the reactor is dangerous.
 What are the major concerns?"

-ï

-Where to do the interview? ó Studio for sound quality?
+- Where to do the interview? -Studio for sound quality?
 Location for background?
 Phone for convenience?

-ï

-Should you reveal the questions before the interview? ó Maybe just some of them
+- Should you reveal the questions before the interview? -Maybe just some of them

 Questioning Technique